TMJ SymptomsUnderstanding symptoms can help you get solutions

 The largest input to our brain is the Trigeminal nerve, it is amplified by the reticular activating system which gives it incredible influence on all head and neck pain or disorders.
 Differential diagnosis of orofacial pains is crucial in treating all TMJ patients.

-Computers users are familiar with the phrase “Garbage in…Garbage out” Our brain is our computer and if it is flooded with painful (Nociceptive) input from the Trigeminal Nerve the Garbage out is perceived as PAIN!
+Our brain is our computer, and if it is flooded with painful (Nociceptive) input from the Trigeminal Nerve the output is perceived as PAIN!

 If there is any misalignment in your bite painful or uncomfortable symptoms can result, as: